-How Many Eggs Do Chicken Lay A Year?
+How Many Eggs Do Chickens Lay A Year?

-To determine how many eggs a chicken will lay in a year depends primarily on the breed, nutrition provided, and the overall management of the flock.
-Most egg laying breeds will lay about 300 eggs per year.
+Determining how many eggs a chicken will lay in a year depends primarily on the breed, the nutrition provided, and the overall management of the flock.
+Most egg-laying breeds will lay about 300 eggs per year.
 Here’s a chart of the more popular breeds: